What is a Drainage Protection Review?

 How do I apply?

 The applicant must visit the Delaware SWCD office to complete the forms.
 At that time, an appointment is arranged for 7 or more days from the date the application is received.
 A meeting confirmation notice will then be mailed which should be received within 3-5 days of the application date.
 When filling out the application, it is necessary to bring contact information (Name, Mailing Address, Phone Numbers) and Site Information (Site Address, Parcel Identification Number).
 It is also suggested that a site plan/sketch is provided so that the locations of buildings, driveways, etc. can be reviewed before the appointment.
-Conversely, you can download the Drainage Protection Review Form and bring it with you to our office.
+You can download the Sample Drainage Protection Review Form to view all the information requested at the time of application.